Marvel

 |

-at the same time.
-The open-ended combo system is the best aspect about the
+at a high level.
+The open-ended combo system is the best aspect about MVC2's gameplay (for better or worse), and

 it's what truly makes MvC2 stand out from the crowd.